chipjacks/strava-client/docs/ActivitiesApi.md

 Create an Activity

-Creates a manual activity for an athlete.
-Requires write permissions, as requested during the authorization process.
+Creates a manual activity for an athlete, requires activity:write scope.

 ### Example
 ```ruby